lord-dubious/twagent/README.md

 # Project Overview

 This repository leverages AI agents (w/ `browser_use`, `elevenlabs`) to monitor twitter accounts, analyze trends, score tweets, and reply/post/retweet.
+## AI Agentic Workflow Structure

+The structure of the AI agentic workflow is designed to create provocative arguments and pick fights online.
+- A general mission statement (system prompt)
+- Accounts to support
+- Accounts to disagree with
+- Trends to view positively

+- Trends to view negatively

+By leveraging advanced natural language processing (NLP) techniques and AI-driven analysis, the agents are able to identify contentious topics, craft provocative responses, and engage in online debates.
+This approach aims to maximize engagement and visibility by stirring up discussions and attracting attention.

+The workflow involves several key steps:

+1. **Contentious Topic Identification**: Agents monitor various Twitter accounts, trending topics, and news to identify subjects that are likely to provoke strong reactions and debates.

+2. **Provocative Response Crafting**: Using NLP techniques, the agents generate responses that are designed to challenge opinions, question assumptions, and provoke arguments.

+3. **Engagement and Interaction**: The agents actively engage with users by replying to tweets, posting their own provocative statements, and retweeting contentious content.

+4. **Scoring and Prioritization**: Tweets and responses are scored based on their potential to provoke arguments and generate engagement.
+Higher-scoring content is prioritized for posting and interaction.

+5. **Continuous Monitoring and Adaptation**: The agents continuously monitor the impact of their interactions, adapting their strategies based on the responses they receive.
+This ensures that the workflow remains effective in creating arguments and picking fights online.

 ### My Workers
-- **Agent A**: Continuously monitor a specified list of accounts and save latest posts/replies database
+- **Agent A**: Using either a Twitter List or the Tweet Deck (https://pro.x.com/i/decks), monitor several accounts and save tweets.

-- **Agent B1**: Monitor the [Trending](https://x.com/explore/tabs/keyword) and [News](https://x.com/explore/tabs/news) tabs by adjusting the location settings, select relevant trends, save their links and descriptions.
+- **Agent B1**: Monitor the [Trending](https://x.com/explore/tabs/keyword) and [News](https://x.com/explore/tabs/news) tabs by adjusting the location settings, select 10 most-relevant trends, save their links and descriptions.

-- **Agent B2**: Go through the relevant trends, determine which posts to respond to, save those posts.
+- **Agent B2**: For each relevant trend, find the 10 best tweets, save them.

 - **Agent C** (not browser-base): score all the current tweets in the past 10 minutes, determine which ones to respond to.